ye-olde-jack/NFG/Secrets/S7 Notes (In Progress).md

 		- Captain Ansom: Opposing Queen's Men
 		- Flamekeeper Isaac: Opposing Silver Order
 	- For each NPC, determine whether or not there is a faction that exists for us and our characters to interact with.
-		- **Completed**
+		- **Completed**.
 - # Step 3: World Events (In Progress: Read up on Alexandrian Downtime + Watch 3 Vids below)
 - Dungeon Coach DC 20 Video.
-- Runesmith Video.
-- Matt Colville video on downtime, plus the one on making towns.
+- Matt Colville video on on making towns.
 Keeping the rest of the world on Drakkenheim alive:
 	- Determine some major events that would be significant or interesting to some of our characters going on in Drakkenheim overall.
 		- **Rumors that a man with seven eyes tends to the sick in an old water treatment facility.
 Some say people have even come away from it without the touch of contamination.**
 		- **Knight Captain apparently leading forces within Camp Dawn on strenuous training sequence, ensuring they are prepared for anything to come.**
-			- Can be found out on DC 13-15 check of some kind: Was apparently requested to stay there by Ophelia Reed.
+			- Can be found out on DC 13-15 check of some kind: Was apparently requested to stay there by Ophelia Reed in turn to his own request for her to .
 		- **The name of Eldrick Runeweaver once again thanked as personally present for the receiving of Mageborn from Elyria.
 A recent discovery of multiple mageborn has lead to a successful validation for the Edicts of Lumen as the children get handed over to representatives of the Amethyst Academy.
 The children are all coming from a cult that got busted and murdered but that's way less public.**
 		- Trade relations with the nearing continent of Kislev are booming in this post-war era.
+		- Come May of 1915, the next Caspian Kingsmoot will occur.
+Some families and a variety of kingdoms within Caspia are already settling into gear for this
 	- Determine what day, season, year, etc. it currently is.
 		- Day is November 30th, 1914.
 9 days from that day, River will have another mission.
 	- Determine if there's some kind of special occasion or holiday occurring or approaching. maybe people are getting ready for or cleaning up after a holiday?